 - Can landlords charge returned check fees?

 Yes.
 Landlords can charge a returned check fee of $20, as long as written notice of a possible returned check fee is provided to the tenant.
+If tenant does not pay such fee within 15 calendar days, he/she is required to pay within 30 calendar days the check amount, the $20 service charge, and collection costs not to exceed $35.
 (Utah Code Ann. § 7-15-2)

 Utah Landlord-Tenant Relations